ImAbdollahzadeh/LiBOS/README.md

 # LiBOS
-A 32-bit operating system implemented fully in assembly and C languages<br/>
+A 32-bit operating system implemented fully in assembly and C languages.<br/>
+Support for multi-processor (logical CPUs) implementation.<br/>
-It is gifted to my beloved gold fishes, Lila and Bob, who made the name of the OS to be originated from<br/>
+It is gifted to my beloved gold fishes, Lila and Bob, who made the name of the OS to be originated from.<br/>
 LiBOS: ***Li***la and ***B***ob ***OS***

 # Aims:
 ## learn how an OS services by touching everything from scratch
-It is a 32-bit protected mode OS enabling BIOS calls by switching into real mode
+It is a 32-bit protected mode OS enabling BIOS calls by switching into real mode and back again to protected mode
 ## implementation of USB 3.0 support via xHCI controller
 The goal was primarily to support usb HIDs (mouse and keyboard), but finally I fell in love with the whole xHCI implementation.
  Thanks to Ben Lunt
 ## SVGA double buffering implementation for later implementation of custom MoviePlayer based on it
-Basically it has always been and still is my primarily goal to learn and start deep thinking of the OS working principles.
+It has always been and still is my primarily goal to learn and start deep thinking of the OS working principles.
 I would love to implement fast, assembly-optimized graphic applications (from kernel, driver, and graphic adapter point of view).
 No doubt the best resource is "zen of assembly" and "zen of graphic" by M. Abrash
+## Multi processor implementation for parallel multithreading
 ## Contact me:
 iman_ab2013[at]yahoo[DoT]com<br/>Basically I'm always available
 ## Wonderful open and close resources: